 Do NOT stop in the middle of an empty street to take a mobile phone call or answer a text.

-With these tips in mind, you can enjoy your night out without compromising your safety.
-Then all you’ll have to worry about will be the photos of you dancing on tables appearing on Facebook the next morning.
+With these tips in mind, you can still enjoy your night out AND stay safe this Christmas party season.
+Then all you’ll have to worry about will be the photos of you dancing on tables appearing on Facebook the next morning – and possibly a hangover.